 This one's a no-brainer, really.
 Marble and traditional design go together like peanut butter and jelly—just take a look at this modern take on a traditional kitchen for the proof.
 Trimmed out teal cabinetry pops against white walls and subway tiles, marble counters, and warm wood floors.
 Dreamy.

 Add Historic Flair

-The use of marble in architecture can be traced all the way back to ancient Greco-Roman times.
-Pay homage to the material's rich past by incorporating classic elements found throughout history, like in this Brooklyn kitchen that features a tilted herringbone marble tile backsplash, crystal chandelier, and vintage decor.
+Pay homage to the marble's rich past by incorporating classic elements, like in this Brooklyn kitchen that features a tilted herringbone marble tile backsplash, crystal chandelier, and vintage décor.

 Pair Black and White

 Is there a more classic pairing than black and white?
 We think not.
 This California kitchen updates the look by using a playful aqua tile backsplash and mixed wood tones to warm up the contrasting black and white countertops.

 If you're one of those people who just really loves marble (no judgment here) or if you get a really good deal, don't hold back.
 Go all out like this ultra-modern kitchen—marble counters with waterfall edges, a marble backsplash, and marble table and stools add up to a sleek space dripping with luxury.
 Just make sure you offset all that stone with warm elements—rich wood and gold accents do the trick here.

 While marble is adept at stealing the show, it's more than capable of taking a supporting role, too, like in this fresh all-white kitchen.
 Understated marble adds depth to the white-on-white look and creates subtle visual interest.
 This look could work with other colors of marble, too—select your slab of stone before committing to a palette.